andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 We can combine that information with lock information from the `pg_locks` catalog.

-Combining information from `pg_waits`, lock info from `pg_locks`, and active query information from `pg_stat_activity` becomes powerful.
-The query below joins these three sources together.
+Combining lock information from `pg_locks` and active query information from `pg_stat_activity` becomes powerful.
+The query below joins these sources together.

 <https://github.com/andyatkinson/pg_scripts/blob/main/lock_blocking_waiting_pg_locks.sql>